soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 Functor is a very important type class, and many types implement this interface.
-As we know, `IO`, `Maybe`, `[]` and `Parser` all have the kind `* -> *`, and all allows us to map over their "payload" type.
+As we know, `IO`, `Maybe`, `[]` and `Parser` all have the kind `* -> *`, and all allow us to map over their "payload" type.

-> Often people try to look for analogies and metaphors to what a type class mean,
+> Often, people try to look for analogies and metaphors to what a type class means,
 > but type classes with funny names like `Functor` don't usually have an
 > analogy or a metaphor that fits them in all cases.
 It is easier to give up
 > on the metaphor and think about it as it is - an interface with laws.